Reviewing Calavo Growers (NASDAQ:CVGW) and Dionics (NASDAQ:DION)

 |N/A

-Calavo Growers has a consensus price target of $72.50, indicating a potential upside of 7.00%.
-Given Calavo Growers’ higher probable upside, analysts plainly believe Calavo Growers is more favorable than Dionics.
+Calavo Growers currently has a consensus price target of $72.50, suggesting a potential upside of 6.15%.
+Given Calavo Growers’ higher possible upside, equities analysts clearly believe Calavo Growers is more favorable than Dionics.

 Summary